jhanstra/snipster/README.md

 ### Text editor snippets are finally easy enough to manage

-✅Add snippets to all of your text editors at once
+✅ Add snippets to all of your text editors at once

-✅Add a snippet with a simple command: `npx snipster add <snippet-name>` ✅Write and arrange your snippets by topic, or any way you wish ✅Keep your snippets in one place, for example in your Dotfiles repo if you have one ✅Make a snippet available in all language scopes by using the special `.all` extension ✅Support for tabstops and placeholders
+✅ Add a snippet with a simple command: `npx snipster add <snippet-name>`

+✅ Write and arrange your snippets by topic, or any way you wish

+✅ Keep your snippets in one place, for example in your Dotfiles repo if you have one

+✅ Make a snippet available in all language scopes by using the special `.all` extension

+✅ Support for tabstops and placeholders

-✅Sync your pre-existing snippets to Snipster
+✅ Sync your pre-existing snippets to Snipster

-✅Migrate from one editor to another easily with Snipster 🙅‍♀️No more hand-editing 1000-line JSON/CSON/XML files 🙅‍♀️No more looking up the language scope keyword for each editor 🙅‍♀️No more quoting every line of the snippet, escaping characters, or arranging the lines in an array
+✅ Migrate from one editor to another easily with Snipster

+🙅‍♀️ No more hand-editing 1000-line JSON/CSON/XML files

+🙅‍♀️ No more looking up the language scope keyword for each editor

+🙅‍♀️ No more quoting every line of the snippet, escaping characters, or arranging the lines in an array

 ## Install & Set-up